TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Testing/CoreTesting.rst

 As shown there are various combinations available.
 Just go ahead, read the help output and play around.
 There are tons of further test suites to try.

+Also note that you can use the `-b` option to switch between `docker` and `podman` container execution, with `podman` being the default (when available).

-One interesting detail should be mentioned: :file:`runTests.sh` uses `typo3gmbh/phpXY <https://hub.docker.com/r/typo3gmbh/>`_ as main PHP containers.
-Those are loosely maintained and may be updated.
+One interesting detail should be mentioned: :file:`runTests.sh` uses several containers from `https://github.com/orgs/TYPO3/packages`_ for PHP and JavaScript environments.
 Use the command `Build/Scripts/runTests.sh -u` to fetch the latest versions of these containers.

 ..  index::